 The SHSP was prepared in collaboration with safety stakeholders and is driven by the plan's Emphasis Areas.
-Input from the public and stakeholders, data analysis findings, and reviews of previously completed safety planning efforts (such as Road Safety Audits (RSAs) and FHWA's Proven Safety Countermeasures) aided in the development of strategies for each Emphasis Area.
+Input from the public and stakeholders, data analysis findings, and reviews of previously completed safety planning efforts (such as ADOT's Road Safety Assessments, FHWA's Proven Safety Countermeasures, and the National Highway Traffic Safety Administration's Countermeasures That Work) aided in the development of strategies for each Emphasis Area.
 These strategies, once implemented, are anticipated to reduce fatalities and serious injuries in Arizona, thereby making progress towards meeting the 2024 SHSP vision and goal.